Uganda Game Reserves | Uganda Wildlife Reserves | Uganda National Game Reserves

 Uganda game reserves are 12 in numbers and these famous Uganda wildlife reserves form a great part of Uganda safari attractions that fascinate tourists undertake Uganda safari visits.
 Here Is A list Of Uganda Game Reserves OR Uganda Wildlife Reserves.

-Uganda game reserves are 12 in numbers and these famous Uganda wildlife reserves form a great part of Uganda safari attractions that fascinate tourists undertake Uganda safari visits.
+Uganda game reserves are 12 in number and these famous Uganda wildlife reserves form a great part of Uganda safari attractions that fascinate tourists who undertake Uganda safari visits.

-A Wildlife safari in Uganda is a great opportunity to discover Uganda’s 12 wildlife reserves.
+A Wildlife safari in Uganda is a great opportunity to discover Uganda’s 12 Uganda Game Reserves.
 A wildlife reserve means any area of national or local importance set aside to preserve its biological diversity, landscape, or natural heritage as well as offering visitors great scenic viewing, recreation, scientific research, and regulated extractive utilization of resources.

 The Toro-Semuliki Wildlife Reserve in western Uganda near Semuliki National Park is mainly of interest to bird watchers.
 The reserve has an impressive checklist, which includes many birding specials.
 Your ornithologist guide will assist you in locating and identifying hundreds of avifauna including the rare shoebills in the reserve.
 Still in western Uganda, on the banks of River Katonga, is found Katonga Wildlife Reserve, one of the best places in East Africa to see the rare marsh-dwelling sitatunga antelope.

-Kabwoya Wildlife Reserve, a hidden gem on the floor of the Albertine Rift Valley offers great Uganda birding-watching safari opportunities in Uganda.
+Kabwoya Wildlife Reserve, a hidden gem and one of the Uganda Game Reserves on the floor of the Albertine Rift Valley offers great Uganda birding-watching safari opportunities in Uganda.
 On the north-eastern side of Queen Elizabeth National Park is located Kyambura Wildlife Game Reserve, home to a variety of primates including habituated Chimpanzees.
-The western side of Murchison falls National Park harbors Bugungu Wildlife Reserve which is home to 240 species of bird and several mammal species, but also the eastern edge of Murchison Falls National Park harbors Karuma Wildlife Game Reserve one of the best places to for seeing aquatic birds.
+The western side of Murchison Falls National Park harbors Bugungu Wildlife Reserve which is home to 240 species of bird and several mammal species, but the eastern edge of Murchison Falls National Park harbors Karuma Wildlife Game Reserve one of the best places to see aquatic birds.

 Further in the Northwest of Uganda is Ajai Wildlife Game Reserve with several aquatic animals such as hippos, crocodiles, and reptiles such as pythons.
-Another stunning wildlife reserve to visit on a wildlife safari in Uganda is Kigezi Wildlife Reserve home to lions, leopards, elephants, buffaloes, and giant forest hogs and chimpanzees which are some of the most sought after wild animals by Uganda tour travelers.
+Another stunning wildlife reserve to visit on a wildlife safari in Uganda is Kigezi Wildlife Reserve home to lions, leopards, elephants, buffaloes, giant forest hogs, and chimpanzees which are some of the most sought-after wild animals by Uganda tour travelers.

 The Pian Upe Wildlife Game Reserve is one of the most remarkable protected areas in the Karamoja sub-region in Northeastern Uganda.
 It covers an area of about 2788 square kilometers which makes it the second biggest protected area in the country just after Murchison Falls National Park.
 The southern side of this incredible game reserve was gazetted as the Debasien Animal Sanctuary in 1958.
 In 1964, this area was extended northwards and it was named Pian Upe Game Reserve.
 This remarkable game reserve is composed of hot springs and it is sighted as one of the incredible Uganda safari game parks/destinations with mercury wells just at Mount Kadam…